on myCWT Mobile

 As the UX lead for the project, I wanted to investigate the cause of the low adoption and satisfaction.
-Assuming there was a connection between the metrics, I explored traveler behavior when booking flights, and compared it to user feedback to identify the gaps between user expectations and experience.
+Assuming a connection between the metrics, I explored traveler behavior when booking flights and compared it to user feedback to identify the gaps between user expectations and experience.

-We start by collecting user feedback to make sure the existing solution meets user needs.
-In this case we chose a usability study as a way to identify usability obstacles that could harm conversion, and any gaps in the experience.
+We start by collecting user feedback to ensure the existing solution meets user needs.
+In this case, we chose a usability study to identify usability obstacles that could harm conversion and any gaps in the experience.

-Each participant was directed to book a flight for their upcoming trip, using our app
+We directed each participant to book a flight for their upcoming trip using our app

 The participants described their thoughts and considerations as they carried out the tasks

-Both the session and the phone’s screen were recorded on video.
+We recorded both the session and the phone’s screen on video.

-15 participants in London, Minneapolis, St. Louis & Chicago
+15 participants in London, Minneapolis, St. Louis and Chicago

 "I need to be there by a certain time, and that's the most important thing for me"